kode4food/ale/cmd/ale/internal/docstring/assoc.md

 ---
 title: "assoc"
-description: "associates a value to a key"
+description: "associates a pair with a mapped sequence"
 names: ["assoc"]
-usage: "(assoc seq key value) (assoc seq pair)"
+usage: "(assoc seq pair+)"
 tags: ["sequence"]
 ---

-Returns a newly mapped sequence wherein the specified key and value are associated.
-If the key already exists, the value replaces the one previously stored; otherwise the pair is added to the sequence.
+Returns a newly mapped sequence wherein the specified key/value pairs are associated.
+If a key already exists, the value replaces the one previously stored; otherwise the pair is added to the sequence.

 #### An Example